Skip to content

 • Pillows: Every 3–6 months (check the label).

-Mayo Clinic recommends washing bedding in water at least 130°F (54°C) to reduce dust mites: Dust Mite Allergy: Treatment.
-For step-by-step laundry schedules and stain tips, see Better Homes & Gardens: How Often Should You Wash Your Sheets?.
-And for Cozy’s stain-fighting approach, try Clean Mattress with Baking Soda: Easy 5-Step Odor Reset.
+Mayo Clinic recommends washing in water at least 130°F (54°C) to reduce dust mites: Dust Mite Allergy: Treatment.
+For laundry schedules and stain tips, see Better Homes & Gardens: How Often Should You Wash Your Sheets?.
+For Cozy’s stain-fighting approach, try Clean Mattress with Baking Soda: Easy 5-Step Odor Reset.

 Busting the 8-Year Mattress Myth

 There’s no universal expiration date.
-Material quality, sleeper weight, usage, and care determine longevity.
-Typical ranges are 7–8 years for innerspring, 8–10 years for memory foam and hybrids, and 10–12+ years for latex.
-If you wake with new aches, find visible sagging, or notice worsening allergies, it’s time to reassess.
+Material quality, sleeper weight, usage, and care affect longevity.
+Typical ranges are 7–10 years for innerspring, 8–10 years for memory foam and hybrids, and 10–12+ years for latex.
+If you experience new aches, see sagging, or have worsening allergies, consider reassessment.

-Not ready to replace?
-A topper can add short-term comfort, but it won’t fix deep sags.
-A better approach is to revisit firmness and support needs, then choose a new mattress when symptoms persist.
-For fundamentals, review Sleep Foundation’s mattress selection guide.
+If not ready to replace, a topper can provide temporary comfort but won’t fix deep sags.
+Reevaluate firmness and support needs, then opt for a new mattress if issues persist.
+For fundamentals, see Sleep Foundation’s mattress selection guide.

 Eco-Friendly vs. Conventional Bedding: What’s the Real Difference?

-Eco-friendly textiles reduce chemicals during production, emphasize lower emissions, and often last longer.
-Conventional blends can feel soft initially but may trap heat and break down faster.
-If you tend to sleep warm or have sensitive skin, eco-conscious sheets made from organic cotton or linen can make nights more comfortable.
+Eco-friendly textiles reduce chemicals in production, emphasize lower emissions, and often last longer.
+Conventional blends may initially feel soft but can trap heat and degrade quicker.
+If you sleep warm or have sensitive skin, eco-conscious sheets made from organic cotton or linen can enhance comfort.

-Look for trusted labels to cut through marketing.
+Trust reliable labels to navigate marketing claims.
 GOTS (Global Organic Textile Standard) certifies organic fiber content and responsible processing.
 OEKO-TEX Standard 100 screens for certain harmful substances.
-Sleep Foundation’s product guides often explain what these labels mean in plain language: Best Organic Sheets and Best Organic Mattresses.
+Sleep Foundation’s guides explain these labels: Best Organic Sheets and Best Organic Mattresses.

-Bottom line: if sustainability and skin comfort are priorities, eco-friendly options usually offer better breathability, fewer irritants, and clearer transparency about materials—without sacrificing durability.
+Bottom line: If sustainability and skin comfort are priorities, eco-friendly options offer better breathability, fewer irritants, and clearer material transparency without sacrificing durability.

 Buyer’s Guide: Certifications You Can Trust